10 Low Light Terrarium Plants (That’ll Thrive in the Shade!)

 Where most orchids are prized for their flowers, Macodes petola is one of the few that really stands out for its beautiful foliage.

-As a terrestrial orchid, they grow in the ground (where many others are epiphytic and attach themselves to branches and trees) but they do have more unique substrate requirements than other plants – requiring lots of aeration and drainage.
+As terrestrial orchids, they grow in the ground (whereas many others are epiphytic and attach themselves to branches and trees), but they have more unique substrate requirements than other plants – lots of aeration and drainage.

 They’ve been grown in terrariums for years, but some people have found they do better with a little airflow.